bukovyn/CentOS-7-Server/README.md

 <a name="bootable-drive"></a>
 ### Bootable Drive

-:grey-exclamation:*Note: I will not be covering how to mount the image on a CD-ROM as it is mainly platform dependent and varies on which OS you are using, if this is the case, you can easily find out how to do this with a quick google search.*
+:grey_exclamation:*Note: I will not be covering how to mount the image on a CD-ROM as it is mainly platform dependent and varies on which OS you are using, if this is the case, you can easily find out how to do this with a quick google search.*

 :warning:*WARNING: Burning a bootable image to a USB flash drive will format the drive and wipe all data on it, please use an empty drive or one with disposable data.*